seyederfan-hosseinihaji/calf-growth-analysis/README.md

 # Calf Growth Analysis

+These lines of code allow you to calculate Relative Growth Rate (RGR) and Average Daily Gain (ADG) for a herd of any type of livestock, such as beef cattle, sheep, goats, etc."

 ## Overview

-This project is designed to analyze calf growth for a small scale herd.
-It calculates metrics including **Relative Growth Rate (RGR**) and **Average Daily Gain (ADG)** for each calf and the whole herd.
+This project is designed to analyze calf growth in a small-scale herd.
+It calculates key metrics, including **Relative Growth Rate (RGR)** and **Average Daily Gain (ADG)**, for each calf and for the herd as a whole.

 ## Features